 - Home vegetation

 - Your doorbell, outside your house

 Wires, lights, or lenses protruding from an object are telltale signs of a hidden camera.
 Remove any strange plugs or adapters from outlets right away.

 Don't just talk as you explore the space; listen to everything.
 When activated, the buzz of some covert kinetic surveillance cameras would be barely audible.

 Turn Off The Lights In Your Room To Spot Hidden Night Vision Cameras

-- Draw the curtains in your room, and turn off the lights.
+- Close your room's drapes and switch off the lights.

-Should-Not-Miss Tip: It's also an easy way to check if a security camera is on.
+Should-Not-Miss Tip: The same applies to seeing if a security camera is active.

 Use Your Mobile Phones To Locate Hidden CCTV Surveillance Cameras

 Methods for identifying covert cameras on iOS and Android devices.